Home » Planning and Prep » Universal Design – Your Forever Timber Frame Home

 Universal Design and Halls And Doorways

-While talking about doors, if the door’s swing interferes with the room, you can use pocket doors or modern versions of barn doors.
+While we’re talking about doors, if the swing of the door interferes with the room, you can use pocket doors or modern versions of barn doors.
 When choosing hardware for door handles, a lever is the easiest to use for someone with limited agility.
 However, that doesn’t work for pocket doors, so door hardware takes some consideration and planning.

 Universal Design in Kitchens

-There are so many things you can do with a kitchen to make it UD-friendly that it’s unlikely that you’d consider all of them.
+There are so many things you can do with a kitchen to make it UD friendly, it’s unlikely that you’d consider all of them.
 Many of these ideas are useful whether you have physical limitations or not.
 Some features you may add to your plans include:

 • Multi-Level Counter Heights